 Dubai-based professional baseball league announces first franchise, Mumbai Cobras

-The Cobras are the first of four teams that will be announced in the coming weeks, with the Dubai, United Arab Emirates-based Baseball United poised to host a showcase tournament in November at Dubai International Stadium.
+The Cobras are the first of four teams to be announced.
+In the coming weeks, three more will be revealed, with the Dubai, United Arab Emirates-based Baseball United poised to host a showcase tournament in November at Dubai International Stadium.
 The tournament will take place a year after Baseball United was first established.

 Baseball United’s player pool consists of more than 200 players from more than 30 countries.
 Of those, 64 players will be selected for the teams.
 The remaining players will be drafted in anticipation of the organization’s inaugural season starting in the fall of 2024.